 Resort report/review of our two-week stay at Diamonds Thudufushi, Ari Atoll, Maldives, in December 2018.

-The usual 10-hour BA flight in cattle class was much more crowded than last year, and the food was just as bad.
+The usual 10-hour BA flight in cattle class was much more crowded than the same flight on the same Sunday 12 months ago, and the food was just as bad.
 The flight was smooth, and the crew cheerful.

 Less than the usual chaos on arrival at the airport in the Maldives – the Kuoni rep was visible and helpful.
 Check-in for the seaplane didn’t take too long, but remember that the seaplane weight limit of 25kg is for your suitcase AND your cabin baggage together, so move any heavy items to your pockets (they don’t weigh you) to reduce your excess-baggage liability.

 An interesting drive round the perimeter road, taking in the vast expansion of the island and the building works to support the (under-construction) second runway and the now-completed new bridge to Male and its dual-carriageway road to the huge (and ever-growing) artificial island of Hulhumalé.
 Then the usual chaos at the seaplane terminal as we are originally given a flight 2½ hours away, but after a while this was changed to a much earlier flight from a different terminal.

 Then you have the wonderful thirty-minute seaplane flight over the colourful reefs and islands (have your camera ready, as you don’t have access to your carry-on baggage during the flight), to land in the lagoon at Thudufushi.